 Even if you chose not to work with these companies, I still feel you should do your research and implement these strategies into your systems as they will help build, grow and recession proof your practice.

-If you want to see more of the resources DirectDental is offering, head to our resource page.
+If you want to see more of the resources DirectDental is friends with, head to our resource page.
 There you will find companies to assist in HR, can build you an awesome website, do background checks on new employees and more!